1939 royal tour of Canada: Westward leg

+Manitoba

 The couple visited Winnipeg and Brandon on 24 May.
-Upon their arrival in Winnipeg, on the King's official birthday, the royal couple was greeted by an estimated 100,000 people (including several thousand Americans), and, to allow them all a view of himself and the Queen, the King requested that the convertible roof of their limousine be opened, despite a record rainfall that day.
+Upon their arrival in Winnipeg, on the King's Official Birthday, the royal couple was greeted by an estimated 100,000 people (including several thousand Americans), and, to allow them all a view of himself and the Queen, the King requested that the convertible roof of their limousine be opened, despite a record rainfall that day.
 While staying at Government House in Winnipeg, the King made his longest-ever radio broadcast to the British Empire; the table at which he sat remains in the Aides Room of the royal residence.

 Then, Prime Minister Mackenzie King described the arrival of the royal train at Brandon: "Wonderful cheering.
 A long bridge overhead crowded with people.
 The hour: 11 at night... the finest scene on the entire trip."
 The Queen herself said the reception was "the biggest thrill of the tour."

+Saskatchewan and Alberta

 Continuing westward across the Prairies, the Royal Train arrived in Regina on 25 May, followed by Calgary on 26 May and Banff on 27 May.
 A minor gaffe occurred at Calgary, as described by one of the military officers on parade with the Guard of Honour: